GDavidG/precedent/README.md

 ### Future Considerations
 <br>
 Q: What happens when all of the PrecedentCoins have been distributed?
 A: Number of legal precedents this year... we have more coins.
+Fee-based?

+Q: What happens when bad actors overtake the network and produce maligned precedents?
+A: This will be hugely costly due to bonding reqs/rep. Otherwise fork.

 Future Development
 - Search and Shepardization